 The Major Airports

 Quatro de Fevereiro International (LAD).
-Luanda’s long-standing main airport, named for the date of the start of the Angolan independence war (4 February 1961).
-Outdoor smoking zones near terminal entrances.
+Luanda’s long-standing former main airport, named for the start of the Angolan independence war (4 February 1961).
+It closed to commercial passenger flights on 1 March 2026 and is being repurposed for aircraft maintenance and aviation support.

 Lubango Mukanka (SDD).
 Southern Angola.
 Outdoor zones at terminal.